LGBTIAQ+

 June 2014 — Kuchu TV Created by Victor Mukasa to Report on the Kakuma Refugee Camp, Kenya/Uganda Read More »

-The Ugandan parliament passed the Anti-Homosexuality Bill into law on 20 December 2013.
+The Ugandan parliament passed the Anti-Homosexuality Bill into law on as the Anti-Homosexuality Act of 2014 (previously called the “Kill the Gays bill” on 20 December 2013.
 The Ugandan President signed his assent to the Anti-Homosexuality Act on 24 February 2014.
 The Act criminalised any sexual acts and relations between people of the same sex.
-The maximum sentence for such offences would be the death penalty or life imprisonment.
-In the …
+The maximum

 June 2013 — Non-Binary Street Performance by Neo Musangi in Nairobi, Kenya